 At the start of the interaction, all the ligand is unbound and the baseline is measured.
 By introducing the analyte, ligand-analyte (LA) complexes are formed.
 The amount (concentration) of complex formed by the interaction can be calculated with the differential equation 2.

-To start, some sensorgrams are given as an overview of the possible curve shapes, which are all still exponential but differ in kinetics.
+Now, train yourself to recognize an exponential binding curve.
+In the figure below, some sensorgrams are given as an overview of the possible curve shapes, which are all still exponential but differ in kinetics.
 The curves differ in association and dissociation rate, but the shape is always an exponential.

 Look now at the following curves.

 The figure 'Mass transfer limited curves' shows sensorgrams that have curves with an initial binding profile, which appears to be linear.
 This is an example of (partially) mass transport limited kinetics.
 Directly after the analyte injection starts, the binding of the analyte to the ligand is faster than the analyte diffusion towards the ligand, creating a shortage of analyte at the surface.
 Therefore, the interaction is diffusion limited instead of kinetic limited.
 It is easy to incorporate mass transport limitation in the fitting models but it is better to avoid this by proper design of the experiment.
 For instance by lowering the ligand density or increasing the flow rate.